-If you observe above playground editor by default it contains small piece of code like as shown below.
+If you observe above playground editor by default it contains small pieces of code like as shown below.

 //: playground - noun: a place where people can play

-When we run above program we will get result like as shown below
+When we run the above program we will get a result like as shown below

-The very first line in playground project which is highlighted with green text is known as Comments.
-In all programming languages, the concept of comments remains same.
-The Comments are those line which are not compiled by compiler these lines are basically help for developers and programmers to read and understand the code in better way.
+The very first line in the playground project which is highlighted with green text is known as Comments.
+In all programming languages, the concept of comments remains the same.
+The Comments are the lines that are not compiled by the compiler and these lines are basically help developers and programmers to read and understand the code in a better way.
 The Comments are the two types the first type is Single Line Comment and the second line is Multi-Line Comment.